guipdutra/crawler-contrib/README.md

 # crawler-contrib [![Build Status](https://snap-ci.com/guipdutra/crawler-contrib/branch/master/build_image)](https://snap-ci.com/guipdutra/crawler-contrib/branch/master)

-It searches in Github for Brazilian contributors in all public repositories.
+It works like a daemon to process repositories fetched from [crawler-fecther](https://github.com/guipdutra/crawler-fetcher) the goal is to search for Brazilian contributors in all public repositories.

 # How it works

-Crawler-contrib works in 3 steps:
+Crawler-contrib works in 4 steps:

+1. [crawler-fecther](https://github.com/guipdutra/crawler-fetcher) fetch all the public repositories form Github.
-1. Scans through every Github public repo and fetches all contributors.
+2. crawler-contrib receive the repositories and scans through every Github public repo and fetches all contributors.
-2. Sums up every commit for each user across all projects.
+3. Sums up every commit for each user across all projects.
-3. Shows the usernames.
+4. Return the usernames to crawler-fetcher.

+## Setup the crawler-fetcher address
+In `core.clj#master-address` put the address where the crawler-fecther is running.

 ## Usage
 - Create your personal access token on Github and put it in an env variable named `GITHUB_ACCESS_TOKEN_1`.